Tuntai/Tuntai/README.md

 ### Hey there!  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="40px">
 Aparajita (Pronouns: She/her ⚡) Here!
 An undergraduate student from NIT Durgapur, currently in my final year.<br>
 I've always been a curious student, a fast learner, and the most enthusiastic in the group.
-You can Check out my Devfolio at [aparajita11](https://devfolio.co/@aparajita11).
+You can Check out my Portfolio at [Aparajita Paul](https://tuntai.github.io/).

 <hr>